 Soliris is generally well tolerated.
 The most frequent adverse events observed in clinical studies were headache, nasopharyngitis (a runny nose), back pain and nausea.
 Treatment with Soliris should not alter anticoagulant management because the effect of withdrawal of anticoagulant therapy during Soliris treatment has not been established.

-The Australian product label for Soliris also includes a boxed warning: "Soliris increases the risk of meningococcal infections.
+The U.S. product label for Soliris also includes a boxed warning: "Soliris increases the risk of meningococcal infections.
 Vaccinate patients with a meningococcal vaccine at least two weeks prior to receiving the first dose of Soliris; revaccinate according to current medical guidelines for vaccine use.
 Monitor patients for early signs of meningococcal infections, evaluate immediately if infection is suspected, and treat with antibiotics if necessary."
 During clinical studies, two out of 196 vaccinated PNH patients treated with Soliris experienced a serious meningococcal infection.

-Prior to beginning Soliris therapy, all patients and their prescribing physicians are encouraged to enroll in the PNH Registry.
-The Registry will be an integral part of Alexion's ongoing commitment to the Australian authorities and will enable monitoring and data collection regarding the safety and effectiveness of Soliris.
+Prior to beginning Soliris therapy, all patients and their prescribing physicians are encouraged to enroll in the PNH Registry, which is part of a special risk-management program that involves initial and continuing education and long-term monitoring for detection of new safety findings.